comprobo25/comprobo25.github.io/assignments/computer_vision_project.md

 ## Robot Platform and Data Pipelines

-* One option is to continue to work with the Neato.
+One option is to continue to work with the Neato.
 In class, you'll see the Neato camera setup and go through a simple demo of how to use the images to control a robot.

-* You may want to use an external dataset for your project.
+You may want to use an external dataset for your project.
 Here are some possible starting points.
    * <a-no-proxy href="https://www.visualdata.io/discovery">Visual Data</a-no-proxy> and [Papers with Code](https://paperswithcode.com/datasets?mod=images) has a nice collection of computer vision datasets and projects.
    * If you want a huge (but very cool) dataset for self-driving vehicles, consider using Waymo's <a-no-proxy href="https://waymo.com/open/">Open Dataset</a-no-proxy>
    * If you're interested in machine learning for robot control, you might consider building off some of <a-no-proxy href="https://github.com/comprobo18/robot_learning/network/members">the datasets (and code) from the 2018 Robot Learning project</a-no-proxy> You also might want to check out <a-no-proxy href="https://docs.google.com/presentation/d/1ZZBZotRITt42OIpwC-jiFYWu-h27rZ1PzhctPyRYgng/edit">the Google Slides presentation summarizing their results</a-no-proxy>.
    * Pick any open dataset of imagery in a domain of interest to you (e.g., for ocean biology [FathomNet](https://fathomnet.org/fathomnet/#/) is a nice option; for city landscapes [Cityscapes](https://paperswithcode.com/dataset/cityscapes) could be good; for food check out [Food-101](https://paperswithcode.com/dataset/food-101)...and so on!)
    * A lot these datasets are big and fancy, but don't be afraid to start with smaller, more classic datasets.
 That's a great way to learn without having to deal with the greater complexity that comes with some of this data.

+Finally, you could go all-in on sensor/perception only (abstracting away a robot) if you'd like to get deep in the weeds on a particular vision-based processing algorithm or fundamental piece of theory (note: the connection to robotics MUST be clear, however).
+For this, we have two ZED 2i stereo cameras available, and you can use your computer webcam, your phone camera/lidar, or any other visual sensor you may have access to.

 ## Deliverables

 There are four deliverables for this project.

-### Project Proposal (due 10/22)
+### Project Proposal (due 10/22 7PM)

 At a minimum, please include the answers to the following questions.
 You should include enough detail for us to be able to give you useful feedback.
-[Submit your proposal on canvas](https://canvas.olin.edu/courses/822/assignments/13674).
+[Submit your proposal on canvas](https://canvas.olin.edu/courses/942/assignments/16077).

 * Who is on your team?
 * What is the main idea of your project?